NOMA 2.0 RESTAURANT - Copenhagen

 The welcome to the Danish

 On arrival at the Noma, you are asked to wait for your turn in front of the door.
 Thus, once entered the premises, the teams wish you together (60 people) hello and welcome.
 It’s interesting in terms of emotion, and proximity.
-The feeling is powerful and strong.
+The feeling is powerful and strong and gives you a deep feeling of being welcomed home.

 Another highlight: during the whole site visit, the staff makes a point of honor to thank you for being present and for coming.